 I was a 2017 Winston Churchill Memorial Trust Fellow, and travelled to Australia, New Zealand and Canada to learn how families were involved in investigating the deaths of learning disabled people.
 I was a 2018 Nesta Observer New Radical for my work from coronial courts, for which I was also awarded a Paul Hamlyn Foundation Ideas and Pioneers grant.

-I am a blogger, tweeter and online activist and when not working or campaigning I am usually found sewing, knitting, or indulging in a spot of craftivism.
-I am a trustee of Validity Foundation and a director of Scrutiny.
+I am a blogger and (mostly former) tweeter and when not working I am usually found sewing, knitting, or indulging in a spot of craftivism.
+I am a trustee of Validity Foundation.